kvarak/dnd/docs/_Classes/sorcerer.md

     **of Wounding**.
 Once per turn, when you hit a creature with your relic weapon, you can wound the target.
 At the start of each of the wounded creature's turns, it takes 1d8 necrotic damage for each time you've wounded it, and can then make a Constitution saving throw against your spell savd DC, ending the effect of all such wounds on itself on a success.

     Alternatively, a DC 15 Wisdom (Medicine) check, ends the effect of such wounds on a success.
 </div>

 ### Artifact
-At 18th level, your relic becomes an artifact.
+Your relic becomes an artifact.
 It gains two minor and one major beneficial property, either selected at random or chosen by the DM.
 When you gain this feature, you can also choose to gain an additional minor beneficial property as well as one minor detrimental property, selected at random.